 After The Test

-If an IV was placed for contrast, it will be removed after the test is over.
+If an IV was placed for contrast solution, it will be removed after the test is finished.

-A report of the test results will be sent to your child's doctor, usually within 48 hours.
+A report of the test results will be sent to your child's doctor.
 When the doctor gets the results, he or she will explain the test to you.

 If you have any questions, be sure to ask your doctor, nurse or technologist, or call 614-722-6200.